 For the Small Business Goaling Report, the funding agency, not the awarding agency, receives the goaling credit.
-The Small Business Goaling Report is run by funding agency.
+The SBGR is run by funding agency.

 SBA also downloads the Federal Procurement Subcontract Report (SBA Version) from the Electronic Subcontracting Reporting System (eSRS) which reflects the subcontracting percentage achievements for each federal agency.
-These reports are released publicly, and are used as the basis for SBA's Small Business Procurement Scorecard.
+These reports are released publicly and used as the basis for SBA's Small Business Procurement Scorecard.